 - Kantun-Chi is an ecopark, and one of the most commercialized cenotes you can visit.
 Expect to a higher price for the added conveniences.
 They have several grottos and cenotes to check out.
 You can walk along the paths in the caves, or swim in the cenotes.
 Outside, there are many plants and animals to see.
 Kantun-Chi has an online reservation system that you should consult before going.

 Cenotes near Chichén Itzá

 - Ik kil Cenote is one of the most photographed of the cenotes in Mexico.
 It’s the one with all the vines hanging down above the cavernous cenote.
-The problem is that all the photos have encouraged all the tourists, and Ik Kil can become really packed with people, making it not so fun.
+The problem is that all the amazing photos have encouraged all the tourists, and Ik Kil can become really packed with people, making it not so fun.
 If you’re looking for a really great photo, arrive as early as possible or you won’t get a good one.
 If you’re looking for a really great cenote experience, don’t go to Cenote Ik Kil.

 - Cenote Yokdzonot bills themselves as a Maya wellness resource and eco-adventure destination, whatever that means.
 They are hoping you will commune with nature her.
 And, they have ziplines.
 Need I say more?
 Okay, they also have biking trails, rappeling, picnic spots, places to camp and a restaurant.
 It’s sort of your all around cenote experience at Yokdzonot.

 For more in depth information on each of the cenotes, see this Ultimate Guide to the best cenotes.

 Tips & Information for visiting Yucatan Cenotes